If there is one safety razor that experts recommend to both newbies and experienced wet shavers, the Merkur 34C would be

-In the aggressivess spectrum, the 34C can be classified as a “mild” razor but when you pair it with a sharp blade like the Feather, it will be able to handle any type of beard growth.
+In the aggressiveness spectrum, the 34C can be classified as a “mild” razor, but when you pair it with a sharp blade like the Feather, it will be able to handle any type of beard growth.

-If you look closely at the 34’s handle, it has a crisscrossed knurling that forms hundreds of small diamond shapes that provide equally good grip for both the right handed and left handed consumer.
+If you look closely at the 34’s handle, it has crisscrossed knurling that forms hundreds of small diamond shapes that provide equally good grip for both the right-handed and left-handed consumer.

-If you look closely at the Merkur 34C handle, it has a crisscrossed knurling design that will provide decent grip.
-Since it goes both directions, it’ll provide good traction for either right or left handed individuals.
+If you look closely at the Merkur 34C handle, it has a crisscrossed knurling design that will provide a decent grip.
+Since it goes both directions, it’ll give excellent traction for either right or left-handed individuals.

 The knob at the bottom is slightly wider than the handle, so this helps you know where the edge is without looking.

 This further prevents any further slippage and allows more control.

-This is a short razor at less than 4 inches – handle length is around 3 inches, not for men with really large hands.
+This is a short razor at less than 4 inches – handle length is around 3 inches, not for men with large hands.

 |Handle Length||3" (approx.)|

-Consumers had a lot of good things to say about the 34C.
+Consumers had a lot of good things to say about 34C.

 A lot of them came from shaving with cartridge razors all their lives and transitioned to wet shaving.

 Another also had sensitive skin in addition to the tough beard.
-And still this razor did a good job mowing down tough facial hair without irritation.
+And still, this razor did an excellent job mowing down wiry facial hair without irritation.

 All of those men said that this razor was able to cut of facial hair without leaving any razor burn or any irritation.

-Though you still have to learn how to properly use a safety razor and of course prep your face in order to maximize the benefits of wet shaving.
+Though you still have to learn how to properly use a safety razor and, of course, prep your face to maximize the benefits of wet shaving.